Betsy Braddock: X-Men

 Cover of Psylocke #1 (2010), her first self-titled issue.
 Art by David Finch.

 In New Mutants Annual #2 (1986), Claremont integrated Betsy Braddock into the X-Men franchise.
 The story sees her abducted to the Mojoverse, where she is subjected to brainwashing, fitted with bionic eyes, and referred to as "the Psylocke" for the first time.
 After being rescued by the New Mutants, she takes up residence at their mutant-training academy, run by Magneto at the time in the absence of Professor Charles Xavier.
 After aiding the team unofficially, Braddock proves herself by distracting the attentions of the murderous supervillain Sabretooth.
 Afterward, Braddock is formally invited to join the X-Men and officially adopts the codename "Psylocke", becoming an enduring fixture of the team over the next three decades.

 Initially written as a pure non-mutant telepath with few fighting skills, Betsy later adopts body armor.
 In The Uncanny X-Men #251 (November 1989), the X-Men flee from the cybernetic terrorists, the Reavers, through the Siege Perilous, an extra-dimensional teleportation device.
 The now-amnesiac Betsy is taken in by the Hand, who brainwash and physically alter her to take on an East Asian appearance so that she can blend in in Hong Kong.
 Braddock now believes herself to be "Lady Mandarin", the Hand's supreme assassin.
 After she is rescued by the X-Men's Wolverine and overcomes her brainwashing, the character retains the combat skills granted through the Hand's modification techniques as well as the ability to manifest her total focused telepathy in the form of a "psychic knife".

 With the launch of the second volume of X-Men (later rebranded X-Men: Legacy) in 1991, the team splits, with Betsy joining the team led by Cyclops.
 In Jim Lee-written issues, the character becomes flirtatious with Cyclops, eventually attempting to seduce him.
-At this point, Kwannon, a new character with the physical appearance of Betsy prior to the Hand's manipulation, claims to be the original Betsy Braddock, accusing the Japanese-featured Betsy of being an impostor.
+At this point, Kwannon, a new character with the physical appearance of Betsy prior to the Hand's manipulation, claims to be the original Betsy Braddock, accusing the Asian-featured Betsy of being an impostor.
 After Jim Lee and six other creators left Marvel Comics to found Image Comics, new scriptwriter Fabian Nicieza established that Kwannon is the impostor and that Braddock's flirtations with Cyclops were part of a genetic and mental splicing in which the Kwannon impostor was first created, a body swap having occurred.